Class Action Lawsuit against Rust-Oleum (Rock Solid) Deck Restore 4.7/5 (584)

 Even though they have settled this lawsuit, Rust-Oleum Deck Restore is still sold to unsuspecting consumers and has not been pulled from the shelves.
 Rust-Oleum has changed to a newer, relabeled version of their Rust-Oleum Deck Restore.
 From what we have seen in the field and heard, the Rust-Oleum Rock Solid is not any better than the Deck Restore and continues to peel and fail.

-Rust-Oleum Deck RestoreRust-Oleum Deck Restore is a water-based, low odor product that is designed to mask the wood not allowing the wood grain to show.
-It is marketed as a thick paint product for wood decks that is outside of conventional restoration.
+Rust-Oleum Deck RestoreRust-Oleum Deck Restore is a water-based, low-odor product designed to mask the wood, preventing the wood grain from showing.
+It is marketed as a thick paint product for wood decks outside of conventional restoration.

-Recently there have been investigating claims on behalf of customers who have used Rustoleum Deck Restore on their decks.
-Rustoleum Restore has been alleged of being prone to premature failure.
-When it is applied to exterior wood it may be susceptible to bubbling and/or peeling, which can lead to costly repairs and replacements.
+Recently, claims have been investigated for customers who have used Rustoleum Deck Restore on their decks.
+Rustoleum Restore has been alleged to be prone to premature failure.
+When applied to exterior wood, it may be susceptible to bubbling and/or peeling, leading to costly repairs and replacements.

-Consumers involved in the Rust-oleum class-action lawsuit are claiming to have significant peeling and bubbling within a year to a year and a half of applying the product.
+Consumers involved in the Rust-oleum class-action lawsuit claim to have significant peeling and bubbling within a year to a year and a half of applying the product.
 The manufacturer claims to have a 10-year warranty on the deck product.
-In one lawsuit the company allegedly offered an unhappy consumer a check to cover the cost of the product even though the premature failure of the deck restore would cost in excess of several thousand dollars to remove.
+In one lawsuit, the company allegedly offered an unhappy consumer a check to cover the cost of the product even though the premature failure of the deck restore would cost several thousand dollars to remove.

-Out of the many consumers who purchased Rust-Oleum Deck Restore in 2013, there is a large number of them experiencing utter failure of the product.
+Out of the many consumers who purchased Rust-Oleum Deck Restore in 2013, a large number of them experienced utter failure of the product.
 Even though application instructions were followed to the letter, there is a significant report of bubbling, peeling, cracking, and/or flaking within a year of application.
-Reportedly, the company refuses to take responsibility for their failing product and is trying to blame the customer instead.
-They are only offering to reimburse the actual cost of the product and nothing more.
+Reportedly, the company refuses to take responsibility for its failing product and is trying to blame the customer instead.
+They only offer to reimburse the actual cost of the product and nothing more.

-This deck restore product is sold as a DIY product so they are claiming the labor cost is uncompensated.
-A meager product refund is not nearly enough for most of the decks needing to have the product removed or completely replaced.
-It is sad that the consumers who bought this product fell victim to false advertising claims and thought they were buying a product as a way to help protect their investment.
+This deck restore product is sold as a DIY product, so the company claims the labor cost is uncompensated.
+A meager product refund is not nearly enough for most decks that need to have the product removed or completely replaced.
+It is sad that the consumers who bought this product fell victim to false advertising claims and thought they were buying a product to help protect their investment.

-Read the full story of Class Action Lawsuit against Rust-Oleum Deck Restore 10x: See Here
+Read the full story of the Class Action Lawsuit against Rust-Oleum Deck Restore 10x: See Here

 The plaintiffs are represented by Daniel C. Levin, Esq. of Levin, Fishbein, Sedran & Berman in Philadelphia.